 If someone had said to me when I was a teenager that I would be doing meditation when I was older I would have been completely disbelieving.
 I liked my sport, going out for a drink, and parties and music.
 In my early twenties I added nightclubbing to the list along with the culture that could be found in London.

 There wasn’t much room for spirituality and not a hint of meditation.

 But then my guides intervened.
 “He is too immersed in low purpose, the glamour of backwards and sideways living, he’s living like a caveman, and going round in circles.
 Time to wake him up to his higher purpose, and get rid of the glamour and see things for what they really are.
 Time to wake him up to spirituality.
-Right, given him a crisis, no, give him a couple of crises, and a good detox (vomiting and diarrhoea) all at the same time.
+Right, given him a crisis, no, give him two crises, and a good detox (vomiting and diarrhoea) all at the same time.
 That should do it!”

 The guides stand back and rub their esoteric hands together in satisfaction, and watch the entertainment.

 So I was propelled to sort myself out and find some answers.
 By that time I had heard of meditation but still thought it was for rather weird people and cults, which was admittedly a narrow and wrong view.

 So I took a route through aromatherapy (really useful for letting go of old emotions and for detoxing as it turned out), shamanic healing (didn’t really work for me but other people like it, and the one real South American shaman I did meet was lovely and could do stuff that really was magical), and rebirthing (healing and great fun, though looking back it seems completely whacky with some crazy ideas flowing around it, I mean, who really would want to live forever? just showed a complete lack of even basic understanding of karma).
 So my journey to meditation was terrific fun but took a couple of years.